20LitersAdmin/filterbuildscheduler/README.md

 # README
+## GOALS branch:
+How to keep materials & parts that are used more than once from not double-dipping?
+- loop through each Technology.with_set_goal as tech -x calcluate how many techs are still needed as remainder -x get all UIDs via tech.quantities
+  -x loop through each UID and do remainder * value as needed
+    -x dB: set needed minus available_count as item.goal_remainder
+  - loop through each assembly and subtract (combination.available_count * assembly.quantity) from item.goal_remainder

 ## Quick fixes:
 - rails_admin user is searching by email and location, not name??

+- rails_admin: Items: add read_only goal_remainder

 ### Policies:
 - Prevent some user types from accessing some parts of rails_admin?